 “Right now, there are no talks regarding any specific fight.
 That’s where it’s at.
 Everybody is saying the same thing.

-“Therefore, we are fielding offers from places in the world where we can do events with spectators.
+“Therefore, we are fielding offers from places worldwide where we can do events with spectators.

-“So when Eddie says ‘there have been no negotiations on a Fury vs. Joshua fight and ‘no negotiations’ on a step-aside fight, then I’m saying the same thing.
+“So when Eddie says ‘there have been no negotiations on a Fury vs. Joshua fight and ‘no negotiations’ on a step-aside fight, ‘ I’m saying the same thing.
 He’s speaking the absolute truth.

 “That’s the situation until we know what we have from these other areas.
 There can be no negotiations.”